A Finite-Model-Theoretic View on Propositional Proof Complexity: Introduction

 In Section~\ref{sec:resolution}, we study the resolution proof system and its aforementioned restrictions Horn-Resolution ($\HRes$) and Bounded-width-$k$ Resolution ($\kRes$), for $k \geq 2$.
 It turns out that $\HRes$ can express precisely the problems that are definable in least-fixed point logic (\LFP), that is $\FO(\HRes) = \LFP$.
 This readily follows by the well-known fact that the problem of computing winning positions in reachability games (known as GAME or alternating reachability) is complete for $\LFP$ with respect to $\FO$-reductions.
 More interestingly, we proceed to show that $\kRes$, for every $k \geq 2$, is less powerful than $\HRes$.
 In fact, $\FO(\kResx 2) = \FOTC$, where $\FOTC$ is the extension of first-order logic by a transitive closure operator.
 Moreover, we prove that, for every $k \geq 3$, $\FO(\kRes) = \EFP$, where $\EFP$ is the \emph{existential} fragment of least fixed-point logic which is known to be a strict fragment of full least fixed-point logic.
 We can also show that the Lindstr\"om extensions for Horn resolution and width-$k$ resolution have different structural properties.
 While for $\FO(\HRes)$ a single application of a $\mcQ_{\HRes}$ quantifier suffices to obtain the full expressive power, nesting of $\mcQ_{\kRes}$ quantifiers is needed for the logics $\FO(\kRes)$.

 In Section~\ref{sec:fpc}, we then turn our attention to the polynomial calculus (\PC), a propositional proof system which is based on algebraic reasoning techniques.
 The polynomial calculus manipulates polynomial equations over an underlying field $\field F$.
 A $\PC$-refutation is a derivation of the equation $0 = 1$.
-As in the case of bounded-width resolution, if one restricts the degree of the polynomials in all equations to some constant $k \geq 1$, then one can search for PC-proofs in polynomial time.
+As in the case of bounded-width resolution, if one restricts the degree of the polynomials in all equations to some constant $k \geq 1$, then one can search for PC-proofs in polynomial time (when working over the field of rationals, the bit-complexity of the coefficients must also be restricted to binary representations of polynomial length).
 Besides restricting the degree, one can also vary the underlying field~$\field F$.
 Specifically, we consider the cases where $\field F$ is the field of rationals (or reals) or a finite field.
 Moreover, the polynomial calculus can also be restricted by weakening its proof rule for multiplication, which defines a variant known as the monomial-PC (\monPC).
 We denote its corresponding restriction to degree $k$ by $\monPCx k$.